Mexico City unveils first regulation on Uber in Latin America

-MEXICO CITY (Reuters) - Mexico City’s government on Wednesday published new rules for ride hailing services like Uber [UBER.UL], including a 1.5 percent ride levy and a minimum vehicle value, the first regulation on the sector in Latin America.
+MEXICO CITY (Reuters) - Mexico City became the first city in Latin America to regulate Uber on Wednesday [UBER.UL], announcing rules that include a 1.5 percent ride levy, a yearly permit fee and a minimum vehicle value.

-The city government said vehicles used by Uber and other services would have to cost at least 200,000 pesos ($12,674).
+The city government said vehicles used by Uber and other services such as Cabify would have to cost at least 200,000 pesos ($12,674).
 That was 50,000 pesos less than in draft regulation seen by Reuters last week, but more than the company had hoped.
-Each Uber vehicle will also need a 1,599 peso yearly permit, a government transport official said.
+Each Uber vehicle will also need a 1,599 peso yearly permit that will be paid by the driver.

 Nevertheless, the rules did not impose a limit to the number of vehicles Uber could deploy around the city, which Mexico City had threatened to do in its preliminary proposals.

+Uber said the 200,000 peso minimum value was “a high bar” but “doable.”
+Before the regulation was published, the firm said the price had “no logical benefit” to the city.

-Uber said in a statement it welcomed the regulation.
-But the minimum car value could spell trouble for the San Francisco-based company, which said last week the start-up cost for drivers to use its most popular service was around 150,000 pesos including the cost of a car.
+The minimum start-up cost for drivers to use its most popular service was around 150,000 pesos including the cost of a car, but most cars are valued at more than 200,000 pesos when other features are included, Uber spokeswoman Ana Paula Blanco said.

-Earlier on Wednesday, the firm said the minimum value of 200,000 pesos had “no logical benefit” to the city.
+The company was relieved that a previous plan to enforce a minimum car age of five years had been removed.

 The controversial ride-hailing service, which has been valued at over $40 billion, has come under increasing pressure from regulators in recent months in various parts of the world.

-It opened in Mexico City in 2013.
-Uber says the metropolis is one of its fastest-growing markets globally with 500,000 customers and over 10,000 drivers, some of whom share cars.

-Mexico City was the largest city in the world to regulate ride-hailing apps, Uber said.

-Local taxi drivers were disappointed the rules were not tougher.
+Taxi drivers in Mexico City were angry the rules were not tougher.
 They will protest the move and could go on strike, said Ruben Alcantara, a union leader, who criticized the government for a “lack of respect” towards taxis.

 “We didn’t expect the city’s government to react so violently towards us,” he said.